Brønderslev Psychiatry

 Following the amendments to the Psychiatry Act passed by the Danish Parliament on June 2, 2017, Region North Jutland was tasked with establishing 16 special places within its psychiatric department.

-To meet this requirement, the region chose to renovate and extend the existing patient units at Brønderslev Psychiatric Hospital, ensuring a facility designed for intensive treatment and rehabilitation.
+To meet this requirement, the region chose to renovate and extend the existing patient units at Brønderslev Psychiatric Hospital, creating a facility that unites safety and dignity through architecture.

 Facts